 If you install and activate the Classic Editor plugin, you will be back to the old WordPress editor by default.
 In this case, you will easily find the purple button that allows you to build your pages from the back office.

 Here is the demo video:

-So, ready for the update?
+So, are you ready for the upgrade?

 These small explanations may seem trivial if you are an experienced WordPress user.
 However, if you're a beginner, I hope I've helped you to see things more clearly.

 The upcoming release of WordPress 5 has been a big deal lately...
 I even invited some bloggers to test Gutenberg several weeks ago!
 I hope you won't wake up one morning and see that everything has changed...

 But anyway, don't worry, by the time Classic Editor support officially ends in 3 years, ElegantTheme will have made hundreds of updates and will have perfectly integrated the Divi Builder in the back office...